ComradeHegel/works/Notes.md

 4. Alternative forms of consciousness in revolution.
 Found in the same document as (2).
 Disagree.
 5. To Feudalism.
 A slightly rushed exposition of historical materialism till fuedalism as outlined in The German Ideology.
 6. A Second Treatise on Revolution.
 An in-depth outline of my thoughts on revolution, as well as certain concepts of Marxist theory.
 Sourced extensively.
+7. A critique of the article Can Democracy and Communism Co-Exist.
+A critical analysis of comrade Galaxy's article on communism and democracy.